 Parts washers are an integral component in industrial maintenance operations.
 These devices help in cleaning the dust and rust that collection the surface of machine parts during production and off-production routines.
 Industrial parts cleaning systems may seem rather unimportant, but these machines can help you in defining your production goals and meeting your customers’ expectations.
 Therefore, keeping your parts cleaning equipment well maintained should be high on your priority list.

 By ensuring on-time maintenance for automatic parts washers, you can increase the performance of your process equipment while controlling your surplus outlays.
 However, one aspect of parts washing can seem overwhelming—namely, waste production.
 Waste affects machine efficiency and eventually causes overall reductions in performance and production output.
 Reducing the production of waste is crucial in controlling production time and costs.

-Increase the Life of the Cleaning Solution
+- Increase the Life of the Cleaning Solution

-You cannot completely control the production of waste.
+- You cannot completely control the production of waste.
 However, you can surely increase the life of the solution used in your cleaning processes.
 There are numerous ways to achieve this objective.
 One, use least toxic elements in your chemical cleaning solution.
 Highly toxic solutions can improve cleaning, but they could have an adverse effect on your workers and on the environment.
 Therefore, less toxic and thoroughly tested materials should be your investment.
 For this, you should check the MSDS chemical security label.
 Less toxic means less hazardous.
 Always test the toxicity of cleaning solutions before putting them to use.

-Use a Non-Ignitable Cleaner
+- Use a Non-Ignitable Cleaner

-The second method to increase the life of the solution and reduce the waste is to employ a solution that shows an ignitable tendency above 140 degrees Fahrenheit.
+- The second method to increase the life of the solution and reduce the waste is to employ a solution that shows an ignitable tendency above 140 degrees Fahrenheit.
 You could ask your suppliers to provide a cleaner that has such a high flash point.

 - Select Aqueous Cleaners Versus Petroleum-Based Solvents

-Petroleum-based cleaners are highly inflammable; however, they are effective at cleaning machine parts.
+- Petroleum-based cleaners are highly inflammable; however, they are effective at cleaning machine parts.
 But, they cannot be reused and continuously degrade as they are used in parts cleaning.

 - Source Aqueous Cleaners with Built-In Filters and Oil Skimmers

-Aqueous parts cleaners use heat and detergent-based solutions to remove contaminants from parts.
+- Aqueous parts cleaners use heat and detergent-based solutions to remove contaminants from parts.
 Parts cleaning machines that come with an innate filter and oil skimmer can more easily filter the pollutants and remove oily and greasy elements, giving the cleaning solution an extended life.